 Top 5 Fears of Switching Optometry EHR Software

-VP of Sales, RevolutionEHR
+VP of Business Development, RevolutionEHR

 If you’re like 70% of optometry practices, you have software in your office that encompasses everything an eye care business needs, from scheduling and billing, to optical and exams.
 Likewise, you might also find yourself relating to many of those practices that feel both underwhelmed by and stuck with their current system.
 If so many doctors are unhappy with their current software, why are they often hesitant to change to something better?